Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Results and Discussion

 with

-where $\alpha$, $\eta$, $\gamma$, and $\mu$ are free parameters \citep{Kelsall1998}.
-We recomputed the ZL distribution by modifying these parameters to assess whether the resulting model can empirically reproduce the observed morphology of the F-corona.
+where $\eta$, $\gamma$, and $\mu$ are free parameters \citep{Kelsall1998}.
+The ZL distribution was recomputed by modifying these free parameters to assess whether the resulting model can empirically reproduce the F-corona's observed morphology.

-Along the horizontal direction defined by ecliptic longitude, the radial intensity profile is primarily sensitive to the parameter $\alpha$.
-Under the Poynting-Robertson (PR) effect, a value of $\alpha = 1$ is theoretically expected \citep{Burns1979}, whereas in situ ZL observations in the inner solar system have reported larger values, with $\alpha \approx 1.3$ inferred from Helios~1/2 \citep{Leinert1981} and Hayabusa2\# observations \citep{Tsumura2023}.
+Along the ecliptic longitude, the radial intensity profile is primarily sensitive to the parameter $\alpha$.
+A value of $\alpha = 1$ is theoretically expected under the Poynting-Robertson effect \citep{Burns1979}.
+On the other hand, ZL observations in the inner solar system have reported larger values, with $\alpha \approx 1.3$ inferred from Helios~1/2 \citep{Leinert1981} and Hayabusa2\# (the Hayabusa2 Extended Mission, “Sharp”) observations \citep{Tsumura2023}.
 The \texttt{ZodiSURF} model adopts $\alpha = 1.34$ based on the analysis by \citet{Kelsall1998}.

-To bring the model-predicted ZL intensity into closer agreement with the observed radial profiles, we find that $\alpha$ must be reduced below $\sim 1.3$.
-Within the context of our relative-profile comparison, an empirical best match to the data is obtained for $\alpha \approx 0.7$, as illustrated in Figure~\ref{fig:profile} (top).
-This value is smaller than that expected from PR-drag-dominated models, but it should be regarded as a phenomenological description of the observed profiles rather than as a definitive physical constraint, given the normalized nature of the analysis and the limited calibration of the dataset.
+In the horizontal direction, our data generally agree with the model predictions, although the detailed shape of the radial profile is not fully reproduced.
+This result supports a radial dust number-density power-law index of $\alpha \approx 1.3$ even in regions near the Sun.

-In the vertical direction along ecliptic latitude, the discrepancy between the observed profiles and the nominal model predictions is more pronounced.
-In this case, three additional parameters describing the vertical structure of the dust cloud, $\eta$, $\gamma$, and $\mu$, must be varied simultaneously.
-Because these parameters are strongly degenerate within the present dataset, we are unable to identify a unique or optimal parameter set.
-Figure~\ref{fig:profile} (bottom) shows an example model with parameters [$\alpha, \eta, \gamma, \mu$] = [0.7, 4.2, 4.8, 0.1], which reproduces the observed relative profiles reasonably well, in contrast to the standard \texttt{ZodiSURF} parameter set [$\alpha, \eta, \gamma, \mu$] = [1.34, 4.14, 0.942, 0.189] adopted from \citet{Kelsall1998}.
+The discrepancy between the observed profiles and nominal model predictions is more pronounced along ecliptic latitude.
+In this case, $\eta$, $\gamma$, and $\mu$, must be varied simultaneously to align the model with experimental observations.
+However, these parameters are strongly degenerate within the present dataset, such that we were unable to identify a unique or optimal parameter set.
+Figure~\ref{fig:profile} (bottom) shows the results for three cases in which two of the three parameters are fixed at the original values from \citet{Kelsall1998}, while the remaining parameter is varied, with $\eta = 2.0$, $\gamma = 3.0$, and $\mu = 1.0$.
+All of these curves reproduce the observed relative profiles to a similar degree, in contrast to the standard \texttt{ZodiSURF} parameter set [$\eta, \gamma, \mu$] = [4.14, 0.942, 0.189] adopted from \citet{Kelsall1998}.